 - Parkinson’s Disease

 How do you become a Yoga Therapist?

-First you’ll need to have completed, at least, a 200-hour yoga teacher training.
-Next, you’ll want to research an 800-hour yoga therapy program accredited by the International Association of Yoga Therapist.
-Through your research you’ll want to read through all the program descriptions, to see which program best suits your schedule, attend informationals, compare tuition costs, and even speak with graduates of the program.
-Once you pick the program that you feel is right for you, you’ll have to submit an application which will consist of a few questions and require that you upload any previous certifications.
+First, you’ll need to have completed, at least, 200-hour yoga teacher training.
+Next, you’ll want to research an 800-hour yoga therapy program accredited by the International Association of Yoga Therapists.
+Through your research you’ll want to read through all the program descriptions, to see which program best suits your schedule, attend informational sessions, compare tuition costs, and even speak with graduates of the program.
+Once you pick the program that you feel is right for you, you’ll have to submit an application that will consist of a few questions and require that you upload any previous certifications.
 Be prepared, because once you are accepted, the average time it will take to complete the program is about 2 years.

 I developed an interest in Yoga Therapy after my 500-hour training at the Himalayan Yoga Association in Rishikesh, India.
 Throughout the training, we received a brief introduction to Yoga Therapy and learned about traditional techniques used to treat different ailments.
 My curiosity continued to grow, and I started researching schools and programs for almost a year before making a final decision on the best program for me.
 My goal in becoming a yoga teacher was to share the yoga practice with as many people as I could in order to help those in need, and it is my belief that becoming a Yoga Therapist will allow me to reach the people on an individual basis, providing them with the necessary support, physically and mentally.